interborough/mp3-metadata-autofiller/README.md

 # How to Use
 - Complete the steps outlined in the "First Time Setup" section above.
 - Run a terminal window in the folder that you extracted the zip file to, and enter `python autofiller.py`.
 - A file selection window will appear.
 Select the MP3 files that you wish to find metadata for.
-Ensure that the names of these file are in the following format: `Artist Name - Track Name` (ex: Billy Joel - Tell Her About It).
+Ensure that the names of these files are in the following format: `Artist Name - Track Name` (ex: Billy Joel - Tell Her About It).

 # Troubleshooting
 If the script is unable to locate a song or is getting incorrect information, here are a few things to try or take note of.